vulkano-rs/vulkano-www/content/guide/graphics_pipeline/pipeline_creation.md

 Once we have finished drawing, let's do the same thing as [in the mandelbrot example](/guide/mandelbrot) and write the image to a PNG file.

-To do that, as before, let's create the buffer:
+To do that, as before, let's first create the buffer:

 ```rust
 // crop